FMazz97/CS123x/examples/test_gaussian/README.md

 # CS123x Gaussian Noise Test Example

-This example provides a high-resolution statistical analysis and noise characterization tool for the CS123x library.
+This example provides a high-resolution statistical analysis and noise characterization tool for the **cs123x** component.
 It uses Welford's algorithm for numerically stable mean and variance computation, reporting RMS noise, peak-to-peak noise, LSB-equivalent voltage noise, effective number of bits (ENOB), and noise-free resolution.

 ---